 Following the QDR, a quantitative analysis may be carried out using for example validated contemporary models and tools where various aspects of the analysis can be quantified by a deterministic or a probabilistic study.
 The quantification process is preceded by the QDR procedure for two main reasons: (1) to ensure that the problem is fully understood and that the analysis addresses the relevant aspects of the hydrogen safety system, and (2) to simplify the problem and minimise the calculation effort required.
-Besides, the QDR team should identify appropriate methods of analysis among the following: simple engineering calculations; CFD and/or FEM simulations; simple or full probabilistic study, etc. A deterministic study using comparative criteria will generally require fewer data and resources than a probabilistic study is only likely to be the simplest method of achieving an acceptable design.
+Besides, the QDR team should identify appropriate methods of analysis among the following: simple engineering calculations; CFD and/or FEM simulations; simple or full probabilistic study, etc. A deterministic approach and is likely to be the simplest method of achieving an acceptable design.
 A full probabilistic study is only likely to be justified when a substantially new approach to hydrogen system design or hydrogen safety practice is being adopted.
 The analysis may be a combination of some deterministic and some probabilistic elements.